VoliJS/Type-R/docs/chapters/validation.md

 ### obj.getValidationError( key )

 Return the validation error for the given attribute or collection's item.
-`key` is an attribute's name for the record or record's id/cid for the collection.
+`key` is an attribute's name for the model or model's id/cid for the collection.

 ### obj.eachValidationError( iteratee : ( error, key, obj ) => void )